qualiaa/blog/README.md

     ]
     ```

+5. Copy the `BLOG_` settings from `docker/settings.py` and adjust to suit your
+   needs.

-5. Include the `jamie_blog` URLconf in your project's `urls.py`:
+6. Include the `jamie_blog` URLconf in your project's `urls.py`:

    ```python
    path('blog/', include('jamie_blog.urls')),
    ```

-6. Start the development server and visit http://127.0.0.1:8000/blog/
+7. Start the development server with `python manage.py runserver` and visit
-   to see the blog in action.
+   http://127.0.0.1:8000/blog/ to see the blog in action.

 ## Quick start (Docker Compose)

 1. Clone this repository with `git clone github.com/qualiaa/blog`.